Volunteering at Lothlorien

 Volunteering at Lothlorien offers a valuable opportunity for personal growth.
 It provides practical experience for those who want to apply for entry into professional training in areas such as social work or counselling.
 It can also provide useful post-qualifying experience after completing a professional qualification.

 Others may want to take a new direction in life or want time out from their normal career.
-Prior to applying, it is helpful to have had some experience, either paid or voluntary, in the social care field.
-It can also be helpful to have some experience of meditation or other areas of personal development which leads to an increased self-awareness and ability to be present with others in a genuine way.
+Prior to applying, it is helpful to have had some experience, either paid or voluntary, in the social care field and practice in compassionate communication.
+It can also be helpful to have some experience of meditation, mindfulness, contemplation, or other areas of personal development which leads to an increased self-awareness and ability to be present with others in a genuine and calm way.

 - concerned for others: able to take an active interest in the welfare of others